Package 'REDCapDM'

 password

-String with the password to protect the worksheet and prevent others from making changes.
+Optional password to protect the worksheet from edits.

 Value